temporalecologylab/seedsarentreal/analyses/methods/data/README.md

 ### ebms folder
 - Ebs stand for "English Beech Masting Survey"
 - Come from here: https://osf.io/dqwzn (paper: https://www.pnas.org/doi/10.1073/pnas.2423181122)
-- Note: this is NOT seed trap data
+- Note: this is NOT seed trap data:
-The ground below each tree was searched for seeds for 7 min, and the collected seeds were later sorted and counted in the laboratory
+> The ground below each tree was searched for seeds for 7 min, and the collected seeds were later sorted and counted in the laboratory